sblab-bioinformatics/5fC-nucleosome/RNA-seq/20170703_RNAseq_heart_vs_brain_in_WT_and_KO.md

 # Compute the DE between heart and hindbrain tissues, in WT and KO.

+Please note that the paths given here are specific to the computer in which the analysis was performed.

 Join together the counts from all tissues and conditions,

 ```bash